Homeownership

 Homeownership Program

 Eastern Shore of Virginia Habitat for Humanity is committed to provide hardworking families an opportunity to build and buy their own home.
-We work with approved lenders to provide our families with an affordable interest free mortgage, under $500, for a 25-year term.
+We work to provide our families with an affordable mortgages.

 Our goal is to help households living on a modest income realize the financial and social benefits of homeownership, while also providing them a means to give back to their own community.
 Since monthly mortgage payments are used to fund the building of future Habitat homes, the Homeownership Program inspires reciprocated goodwill and generosity within our community, while providing safe and affordable homes for those in need.